tylim88/Firelord/README.md

 Do not use `flatten` for other purposes.
 If you need it, see [object-flat](https://www.npmjs.com/package/object-flat)(I am the author), it is a general purpose library.
 Do not use `object-flat` in firelord as it is not specifically tailored for firelord, use firelord native `flatten` instead.

+If you are looking to chunk an array: [array-chop](https://www.npmjs.com/package/array-chop)(I am the author)

 ## 🐎 Road Map

 - allow `update` to accept both flatten and nested object thus able to automate flatten internally (difficult)